Deeplite/neutrino/docs/profiler.rst

 parameter.
 This is to make sure the ``ProfilerFunction`` you are currently registering takes precedence over previously registered functions.

 For example, a ``Profiler`` object is instantiated and all the default functions are registered.
 In your custom project, you have a special case for computing the model size.
 You can simply register it with ``override=True`` and this will be taken to compute the model size instead.
-However, this will raise an error if you are registering again another function with ``override=True`` over model size since there is now an ambiguous priority clash.
+However, this will raise an error if you are registering against another function with ``override=True`` over model size since there is now an ambiguous priority clash.

 As an example, for using PyTorch a ``ProfilerFunction`` can be registered as follows,